WillPower3309/awesome-dotfiles/README.md

 + `keys.lua`: Contains keybinds
 + `rules.lua`: Contains window rules
 + `theme.lua`: Contains theme variables
-+ `tags.lua`: Contains tag (aka workspace) information, edit this to change the tag's icon
++ `tags.lua`: Contains tag (aka workspace) information, edit this to change the tag's icon and behaviour
 + `icons`: stores icons used in WM
 + `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
 + `widgets`: stores widgets used in the functionality of the components